 We have one final gripe about strap material.
 If Specialized would use the same lightweight and quick-drying webbing material from the Propero II on the Echelon, the Echelon would be nearly perfect.
 A few testers remarked at how smooth and lightweight the straps on the Propero II felt compared with the Echelon’s chunkier ones.
 But the Propero II needs some advantages to justify its $40 premium over the Echelon.

-The runner-up was the Giro Savant ($110 with MIPS, $80 without).
+The runner-up is the Giro Savant.
 It has a noticeably slim and form-fitting profile on the head and could easily pass as a helmet that costs $100 more than it does.
 One tester even said it was the “sleekest of all” the helmets we looked at.
 A few testers said the padding in the helmet was great and “super comfortable.”
 Overall, if you want a slimmer-styled helmet, or if you want the option of the MIPS, the Savant is a great choice.

 Despite its more attractive looks, the Savant did not fit as many people’s heads as the Echelon.
 While one tester said the rear Roc Loc 5 adjustment system was “the most sensitive and easily adjusted” he’s ever used, multiple testers said the straps dug into their faces when properly tightened.